 A last will and testament is a document that is designed to represent the wishes of someone who has passed away.
 It is a legally enforceable document that leaves directions as to how a decedent’s estate is to be distributed.
 In order to ensure that the decedent’s wishes are fulfilled, it is critical that only a legitimate will is probated.
 If there are questions as to whether a will is indeed valid, then the law allows those objections to be litigated in a will contest.
 If the judge finds that the will is not valid, it will not probate it.
-Or.
+The provisions related to contesting a will in Oregon are found in Or.
 Rev. Stat. § § 113.075.

 Under Oregon law only interested parties have standing to file an objection to a will.
 Interested parties are generally limited to beneficiaries of the submitted will, beneficiaries of a prior or later will, and the decedent’s intestate heirs, as they are the only people whose financial position will be impacted if the will is invalidated.

 To initiate a will contest, the objectant must file a petition in the probate proceedings.
 The petition must be filed before the later of 4 months after the delivery or mailing of the notice to interested parties or 4 months after the first publication of the notice to interested parties.
 Or.
 Rev. Stat. § § 113.075(3)